JeB74/WindowsCloudAcademyCH/readme.md

 # Windows Cloud Academy

-The Winodws Cloud Academy is designed to help you get hands-on experience with Windows 365 (W365) and Azure Virtual Desktop (AVD).
+The Windows Cloud Academy Switzerland is designed to help you get hands-on experience with Windows 365 (W365) .

 W365 - is a cloud-based service that automatically provisions Cloud PCs—dedicated Windows devices assigned to individual users.
 It combines the productivity, security, and collaboration features of Microsoft 365 with the flexibility of the cloud.

-AVD – is a fully cloud-native Desktop-as-a-Service (DaaS) platform.
-It includes built-in infrastructure components like brokering, web access, load balancing, management, and monitoring—all configurable via the Azure portal, ARM templates, Bicep, or Terraform.

 ## Learning objectives